Feta Cheese vs Monterey Jack Cheese

 Feta Cheese has a moisture content of high.
 Feta's texture can be described as "soft, white, aged in brine".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of high.
 Monterey Jack's texture can be described as "mild to firm".

-Feta Cheese has a sharp to mild flavor.
+Feta Cheese has a sharp to mild taste.
 Feta's aroma can be described as "nutty, strong".
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Monterey Jack Cheese has a mild to full-flavored taste.
 Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging